Aravindhakumar-M/Greenguard/Moisture Sensor/README.md

 `/moisture_level (for moisture level data)`

 ## Acknowledgments
 This script demonstrates moisture level sensing using a serial-connected sensor and Raspberry Pi in a ROS environment.
 Credit to the creators of ROS and the Raspberry Pi ecosystem.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.